Taiwan countryintel banner

 Tax and Social Security

 Income tax is levied on Taiwan-sourced income of both resident and non-resident individuals except where exempt.
-The compulsory social security programs include the LIP ( Labour Insurance Program), NHIP (National Health Insurance Program) and the LPP (Labour Pension Program).
+The compulsory social security programs include the Labor Insurance Program, National Health Insurance Program and Labor Pension Program.

 Tax